postcasio/error-status/README.md

 # error-status

-Show error information in the status bar instead of popping up the developer tools.
+Show error messages in a panel instead of opening the developer tools.
+Integrates with bug-report so you can easily send error information to package developers.

-You can double click the error count to open the developer tools and log all caught exceptions.